monash-human-power/raspicam/README.md

 ## Installation

 Firstly, you'll need to create a `.env` file containing either `MHP_CAMERA=primary` or `MHP_CAMERA=secondary`.
-Optionally, you may set the overlay run when the physical switch on the display is toggled by modifying `config.json`.
+Optionally, you may set the overlay to run when the physical switch on the display is toggled by modifying `config.json`.
 An example of this file's contents could be `{ "activeOverlay": "overlay_all_stats.py" }`.

 To install dependencies, you will need [poetry](https://python-poetry.org/docs/#installation) installed on your computer.
-Our guide to poetry may be found on [notion](https://www.notion.so/Getting-Started-with-Poetry-770384c0205c4cf39c4bf7216060d5d2).

 At this point in time, you'll also need Python 3.7 installed.
-Python 3.6 may also work (untested), but right now, the OpenCV version we are using does not have a build available for Python 3.8.
-I used [pyenv](https://github.com/pyenv/pyenv) to quickly switch between python versions.
+Python 3.6 may also work (untested), but right now, the OpenCV version we are using does not have a build available for Python 3.8. [pyenv](https://github.com/pyenv/pyenv) may be used to quickly switch between python versions.
+To do this,
+- Install `pyenv`,
+- Install Python 3.7 with `pyenv install 3.7.7`,
+- and finally, set it as your current python version with `pyenv local 3.7.7`.
+- When you're done, go back to your system version with `pyenv local --unset`.

 With that done, dependencies may be installed using `poetry install --dev`.
 You may then start a shell with `poetry shell`.